linode/docs/docs/guides/networking/ssh/useful-ssh-commands/index.md

 touch bar.txt
     {{< /file >}}
 3. Use Control-D to close and save the file.
-4. At the CLI, make sure you are in the folder or directory "multiple-commands.txt" is in, and then enter the SSH command: `ssh linode@example.com < multiple-commands.txt`
+4. At the CLI, make sure you are in the folder or directory *multiple-commands.txt* is in, and then enter the SSH command: `ssh linode@example.com < multiple-commands.txt`

 ## Further Reading on SSH